-A CBR Application is generated from Wired Node 4 i.e. Source to Wireless Node 1 i.e. Destination with Packet Size remaining 1460 Bytes and Inter Arrival Time remaining 20000μs.
+A CBR Application is generated from Wired Node 4 i.e., Source to Wireless Node 1 i.e., Destination with Packet Size remaining 1460 Bytes and Inter Arrival Time remaining 20000μs.

 Step 5: Event Trace is enabled in NetSim GUI.
 At the end of the simulation, a very large .csv file is containing all the TCP IN and OUT EVENTS is available for the users.
+Plots are enabled in NetSim GUI.